Shooting at the 2023 Pan American Games – Qualification: Qualification system

 A total of 244 sport shooters will qualify to compete.
 Each nation may enter a maximum of 24 athletes (two per each individual event).
 Therefore, a nation can enter 12 (6 per gender) in each discipline (rifle, pistol and shotgun).
 There will be three qualification events for shooters to qualify.
 There will be no quotas awarded for the mixed events, as nations must use already qualified athletes to compete in them.
 As host nation, Chile will get a quota of six athletes (two per each discipline, and can qualify more) and there will also be two wild cards awarded to nations not qualified.

 All quotas will be awarded in sequential order of the event in question and an athlete may only win one quota for a country.
 A nation may substitute quotas from one event to another as along its within the same discipline (rifle, pistol and shotgun).
 This means the qualification of quotas will not necessarily reflect the final entry lists.

 Qualification timeline

 Quota allocation

 There will be 70 quotas available in each rifle and pistol along with 92 in shotgun events.
 Chile's 6 host quota spots will be awarded two per discipline.
 They are split as follows:

 Qualification summary by event

+A total of 22 countries qualified sport shooters so far.